Billie Eilish heads Leeds and Reading line-ups

 The three-day festival will take place on 25 to 27 August, returning to Richfield Avenue, Reading, and Leeds' Bramham Park.

-Becky Hill, who's also appearing on the bill, says she "can't wait to feel the energy" of the crowds.
+Becky Hill, who's also appearing on the bill, tells Newsbeat she "can't wait to feel the energy" of the crowds.

 "The energy is unmatched by any other festival," she says.
 "It's one of my favourite crowds to perform to."